-Before sealing, the surface of your countertops need to be clean.
+Before sealing, the surface of your countertops needs to be clean.
 Do not use abrasive common household cleaners.
-Opt for special stone cleaners available at your local grocery store, or provided by your fabricator.
+Opt for special stone cleaners available at your local grocery store or provided by your fabricator.

-Once it’s wiped, buff your countertops with a clean lint free cloth.
-If desired, you can repeat this step 3 times of the same section to get maximum protect against damage and stains.
-Just wait 20 minutes in between the multiple applications so the sealer can fully dry.
+Once it’s wiped, buff your countertops with a clean lint-free cloth.
+If desired, you can repeat this step 3 times in the same section to get maximum protection against damage and stains.
+Just wait 20 minutes between the multiple applications so the sealer can fully dry.

 Polishing your stone countertops after all sealer has dried brings out the natural intricacies and beauty of your stone.
 To do this, wait 24 hours after the sealer has been cured before polishing.